 Album Pick: “Student Demonstration Time”

 This song is basically 1954's “Riot in Cell Block Number 9” with lyrics representing the turbulent times.
 It is novel in that the song is sung by Mike Love singing through a bullhorn.
 After listening to it about 10 times, it becomes slightly catchy, and it is the only song on the album with lyrics that makes sense.

 Alternate Pick: “Long Promised Road”

-It is bit of depressing music lyrically, and it is softly sung for the most part.
-The only thing that saves it is Carl Wilson's hard charging and powerful bridge.
+It is a bit of depressing music lyrically, and it is softly sung for the most part.
+The only thing that saves it is Carl Wilson's hard-charging and powerful bridge.
 The reason it becomes the alternate pick is due to lack of competition.

 Highest US Billboard position: 50

 Carl and the Passions was the name of Mike Love's and Brian Wilson's high school band.
 The album was a watershed project for the group.
 Bruce Johnston left the band after a minuscule contribution to the project.
 The band also added two South African musicians to the group: guitarist Blondie Chaplin and drummer Ricky Fataar.
 The album really did mark the final departure of the Beach Boys from their sun and sand roots.
 This album also had little help or input from Brian Wilson...and it shows.

 The record is diverse in that Chaplin and Fataar or both are the lead singers on two tracks.
 While Dennis Wilson seldom contributed to leads on early recordings, he is the primary singer on two of the eight songs.
 With two unrecognizable newcomers and Dennis taking up a quarter of the songs leads, that leaves little to relish.